Jacob Stallings Player Props: Marlins vs. Phillies

-Jacob Stallings and his .441 on-base percentage over his past 10 games (153 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Philadelphia Phillies and Zack Wheeler on July 7 at 6:40 PM ET.
+The Miami Marlins, including Jacob Stallings and his .429 slugging percentage in past 10 games, including one extra-base hit but no home run), battle starting pitcher Aaron Nola and the Philadelphia Phillies at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Cardinals.
+In his most recent game he had a one-hit performance (1-for-3) against the Phillies.

 Jacob Stallings Game Info & Props vs. the Phillies